aframevr/aframe/docs/components/material.md

 }
 ```

-To use these vertex and fragment shaders,
+To use these vertex and fragment shaders, after reading them into strings
-after reading them into strings `vertexShader` and `fragmentShader`,
+`vertexShader` and `fragmentShader`, we register our custom shader with
-we simply register our custom shader with A-Frame:
+A-Frame:

 ```js
 // shader-grid-glitch.js